Social media giants step up joint fight against extremist content

 Google announced additional measures to identify and remove terrorist or violent extremist content on its video-sharing platform YouTube shortly thereafter.

-All four companies have initiatives to counter online hate speech and will use the forum to improve their efforts and train civil society organizations engaged in similar work.
+All four companies have initiatives to counter online hate speech and will use the forum to improve their efforts and train civil society organisations engaged in similar work. ($1 = 0.8925 euros) (Reporting by Julia Fioretti, editing by David Evans)